storyprotocol/documentation/docs/Developers/tutorials/how-to-register-music-on-story.md

 In your `nftMetadata`, **in order for the music to actually be played on our explorer** you must set a `media` parameter, and then you can also set some `attributes` that look something like this:

+* Again, make sure to replace the `media.url` with the one we created in step 0!

 ```typescript main.ts
 const nftMetadata = {
   name: 'Test NFT',